-Two meteor showers are active in June, the theta Ophiuchids and the June Lyrids.
+Two meteor showers are active in June, the theta-Ophiuchids and the June Lyrids.
 Observing prospects for both these showers are good.
-The theta Ophiuchids are active from the 8th of June to the 16th of June, peaking on the 13th of June.
-They are best viewed between 20:00 PM and 05:30 AM looking between the constellations of Sagittarius, Scorpius and Ophiuchus.
+The theta-Ophiuchids are active from the 8th of June to the 16th of June, peaking on the 13th.
+They are best viewed between 20h00 and 05h30 looking between the constellations of Sagittarius, Scorpius and Ophiuchus.
 The June Lyrids are active from the 11th of June to the 21st of June, peaking on the 16th.
-They are best viewed between 23:30 PM and 02:00 AM low down between NW and NE.
-They will appear to come from the general direction of the constellation Lyra (low in the North), but the longest trails will be visible about 1⁄4 of the sky from here, either NW or NE, or higher in the north.
+They are best viewed between 23h30 and 02h00 low down between NW and NE.
+They will appear to come from the general direction of the constellation Lyra (low in the north), but the longest trails will be visible about 1⁄2 of the sky from here, either NW or NE, or higher in the north.